Set up Shopify Email

 Change your sender email address

-Your sender email address is the email address that's displayed in the From field when your customers receive an email from you.
-If your domain is hosted by a third-party, then you need to connect it to the Shopify SPF and DKIM records.
-If you don't, then the From field on your email messages might appear as store@shopifyemail.com, or the email message might be flagged as spam.
-To increase your brand recognition and to help prevent your email messages from being flagged as spam, use an email address with your store's domain.
+Your sender email address is the email address that displays in the From field when your customers receive an email from you.
+To increase your brand recognition and to help prevent your email messages from being flagged as spam, use an email address that includes your store's domain.

 If you have a Shopify-hosted domain, then you don't need to do any additional setup to send from an email address associated with your store's domain.